-- For projects involving work to a building or land, if your organisation does not own the freehold, you will need a lease with at least 20 years left to run after the expected day of your project's completion. - If your project involves buying land or buildings, you must buy them freehold or with a lease with at least 99 years left to run. - We do not accept leases with break clauses (these give one or more of the people or organisations involved the right to end the lease in certain circumstances). - We do not accept leases with forfeiture on insolvency clauses (these give the landlord the right to end the lease if the tenant becomes insolvent). - You must be able to sell on, sublet and mortgage your lease but if we award you a grant, you must first have our permission to do any of these.
+- For projects involving work to a building or land, if your organisation does not own the freehold, you will need a lease with at least 20 years left to run after the expected date of your project's completion. - If you are carrying out work to privately owned memorials (such as those in a cemetery) you must take all reasonable steps to gain permission for the repairs to take place. - If your project involves buying land or buildings, you must buy them freehold or with a lease with at least 99 years left to run. - We do not accept leases with break clauses (these give one or more of the people or organisations involved the right to end the lease in certain circumstances). - We do not accept leases with forfeiture on insolvency clauses (these give the landlord the right to end the lease if the tenant becomes insolvent).

+You must be able to sell on, sublet and mortgage your lease but if we award you a grant, you must first have our permission to do any of these.